Casirivimab/imdevimab: COVID-19

 The Central Drugs Standards Control Organisation (CDSCO) in India, on 5 May 2021, granted an Emergency Use Authorization to Roche (Genentech) and Regeneron for use of the casirivimab/imdevimab cocktail in the country.
 The announcement came in light of the second wave of the COVID-19 pandemic in India.
 Roche India maintains partnership with Cipla, thereby permitting the latter to market the drug in the country.

-In July 2021, the U.S. FDA revised the emergency use authorization (EUA) for REGEN‑COV (casirivimab and imdevimab, administered together) authorizing REGEN‑COV for emergency use as post-exposure prophylaxis (prevention) for COVID-19 in people aged twelve years of age and older weighing at least 40 kg who are at high risk for progression to severe COVID-19, including hospitalization or death.
+In July 2021, the US FDA revised the emergency use authorization (EUA) for REGEN‑COV (casirivimab and imdevimab, administered together) authorizing REGEN‑COV for emergency use as post-exposure prophylaxis (prevention) for COVID-19 in people aged twelve years of age and older weighing at least 40 kg who are at high risk for progression to severe COVID-19, including hospitalization or death.
 REGEN‑COV remains authorized for the treatment of mild-to-moderate COVID-19 in people aged twelve years of age and older weighing at least 40 kg with positive results of direct SARS-CoV-2 viral testing, and who are at high risk for progression to severe COVID-19, including hospitalization or death.

-On 12 April 2021, Roche (Genentech) and Regeneron announced that the Phase III clinical trial REGN-COV 2069 met both primary and secondary endpoints, reducing risk of infection by 81% for the non-infected participants, and reducing time-to-resolution of symptoms for symptomatic participants to one week vs. three weeks in the placebo group.
+In April 2021, Roche (Genentech) and Regeneron announced that the Phase III clinical trial REGN-COV 2069 met both primary and secondary endpoints, reducing risk of infection by 81% for the non-infected participants, and reducing time-to-resolution of symptoms for symptomatic participants to one week vs. three weeks in the placebo group.

 In June 2021, preliminary results form the Recovery trial showed reduced mortality from 30% to 24% in people that had produced no antibodies themselves which were 33% of the total of participants.

+In January 2024, clinical observations were published recording the full remission on long covid symptoms in 3 patients who were treated with Casirivimab/imdevimab.<ref.
+The treatment was not given with the intention of treating the long-covid but had that outcome.